allthingsida/allthingsida/plugins/README.md

 ## Eject IDB

-If IDA UI enters an infinute loop, then [eject idb](./eject_idb) might be able to help you save your database.
+If IDA UI or plugin/script enter an infinute loop or when a plugin crashes IDA, then [eject idb](./eject_idb) might be able to help you save your database.